MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/storage-spaces-manage.md

 Quality-of-service (QoS) in [Windows Server 2016](https://technet.microsoft.com/en-us/windows-server-docs/storage/storage-qos/storage-qos-overview) provides a way to specify minimum and maximum resources that can be assigned to Hyper-V VMs using SOFS storage.
 QoS mitigates "noisy neighbor" issues, and ensure that a single VM doesn't consume all storage resources.
 [Learn more](../manage/manage-sofs-qos.md) about setting up QoS policies for a file server, or for specific virtual disks on the server.

-## Add virtual disks to S2D storage
+## Add and remove nodes and disks

-- You can add a new node on a hyper-converged S2D cluster in VMM.
+- You can add a new node on a hyper-converged S2D cluster in VMM, in the same way that you [add a node on any cluster](../manage/manage-compute-hyper-v-clusters.md#add-a-node-to-the-cluster).
 The new node can be an existing Hyper-V server, or a bare-metal physical server.
 - When you add a new node on a hyper-converged cluster, VMM automatically discovers disks on the new node, and enables S2D.
-- The discovered disks might be in maintenance mode after discovery.
-To verify this, run the **Get-PhysicalDisk** cmdlet on one of the cluster nodes.
-- If disks are in maintenance mode, disable it by running this cmdlet, and then refresh the Provider in VMM.

-``Get-PhysicalDisk | ?
-OperationalStatus -NE OK | Disable-StorageMaintananceMode -Cimserver  <clsname>``
+- If you [remove a node](../manage/manage-compute-hyper-v-clusters.md#remove-a-node-from-the-cluster), VMM removes disks